 We are extremely concerned to protect your privacy and confidentiality.
-We understand that all users of our site are quite rightly concerned to know that their data will not be used for any purpose unintended by them, and will not fall into the hands of a third party.
+We understand that you are rightly concerned to know that your data will not be used for any purpose unintended by them, and will not fall into the hands of a third party.
 Our policy is both specific and strict.
 If you think our policy falls short of your expectations or that we are failing to abide by our policy, do please tell us.

 We do not share, or sell, or disclose to a third party, any personally identifiable information collected at this site.
 If this policy should change in the future then we shall provide notification in advance and the opportunity for all users to indicate whether or not they would prefer that we do not provide the information to third parties as proposed.